Matbabs/PerformanceEvaluation/README.md

 - the first one is a global comparaison (to find the best of the best) ;
 - the second one is to analyze the result grouping them by the language they are written in (to find the best possible implementation in languages where parameters are varying).

+# Actual Content
+This project was split into 2 parts :
+- Pi : We evaluated the performances of each language solution using the Pi approximation algorithm.
+- Sorting : We evaluated the performances of each chosen language implementation for array sorting.
+The following languages / libraries were used :
+- C (Pi Sequential; Pi parallel (PThread, OpenMP (Not used), MPI (Not used)))
+- C++ (Pi Sequential, Pi Parallel (Boost), Sorting (Boost))
+- Ruby (Pi Sequential; Pi parallel; Sorting (Default implementation))
+- Rust (Pi Sequential; Pi parallel; Sorting (Default implementation))
+- Java (Pi Sequential; Pi parallel; Sorting (Default implementation); Sorting Parallel)
+- Python (Pi Sequential; Pi parallel; Sorting (Default implementation); Sorting Parallel)
+- Go (Pi Sequential; Pi parallel; Sorting Sequential)

-# Phases
+# Original Phases
-The project will be divided into phases.
-The completion of the phases depends of the efficiency of the group and/or the time found to complete them.
+The project was original divided into phases.
+The completion of each phases depended of the efficiency of the group and/or the time found to complete them.
+This part isn't up-to-date anymore, and is here to compare with actual achievements.

 ## Phase 1 (mandatory)
 Algorithms: